 To conclude, Suzuki coupling reaction of bromobenzonitriles was accomplished for the synthesis of biphenylcarbonitrile derivatives 3a-d.
-After that, compounds 3a-d were treated bis-trimethylsilylamide lithium hydrogen chloride in ethanol under stirring conditions afforded biphenylcarboxamidine derivatives 4a-d.
+After that, compounds 3a-d were treated bis-trimethylsilylamide lithium with and hydrogen chloride in ethanol under stirring conditions afforded biphenylcarboxamidine derivatives 4a-d.
 These compounds have been conducted with DFT simulations to check up their reactivity and stability.
-Eventually, the activities predicted biological for synthesized compounds were screened through pass online software.
+Eventually, the predicted biological activities for all synthesized compounds were screened through pass online software.
 The present study is just preliminary, whereas biological activities, studies are currently underway and will be published in the due time.